nuriel77/iri-playbook/docs/remote-access.rst

 Allowing the port via the playbook
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you followed the steps above (enabling the ``--remote`` option in the configuration file) you will need to allow the port in the firewall.
+If you followed the steps above (enabling the ``--remote true`` option in the configuration file) you will need to allow the port in the firewall.

 You can do this using the playbook which as a bonus also adds rate limiting.